lee1jaden/troy-tech-internship/README.md

 To visualize the results, run a specific Make command after the corresponding model is saved.

-1. Handwritten Character Recognition: `make char-plot`
+1. Handwritten Character Recognition: `make char-plot` or `make char-plot-cnn` depending on the model you intend to use.